sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 * Click on the ``Workflows`` tab in the Project.
 * Create the empty workflow.
 * Add the processors.
-* Save the Workflow.
+* Save the workflow.

 Workflows Tab
 ============================
 Click the ``Workflows`` tab in the ``Project`` to view the list of workflows already in the project.
-The workflow list will be empty if no workflows have been created in the porject.
+The workflow list will be empty if no workflows have been created in the project.

 .. figure:: ../../_assets/tutorials/quickstart/7.png
    :alt: Quickstart